johnwr-response/golang-lets-build-a-go-version-of-laravel-part2/LOCAL_NOTES.md

 ### Getting started with Goth and Social Authentication
 ### Setting up authentication routes
 - NOTE: This includes two commits.
 The first one with all the files added by the previously run command `celeritas make auth` is not building successfully.
-This is by purpose.
+This is by purpose to illustrate what was missing in the `celeritas make auth` command.
+This second commit holds the changes needed to fix this.
+Also adds a `login` route.